JobService/job-service/docs/en-us/Getting-Started.md

 ```

 * Task classifier must be set to `BatchWorker` as we are sending the job to the Batch Worker.
 * Set the task Api version i.e. 1.
 * Set the taskData, in this case we are adding a batch definition with a storage reference and the datastorePartialReference is the container ID.
+This storage reference is the reference to the dummy data stored using document generator.

-* Set taskPipe to the name of the queue consumed by the first worker you want to sent the work to i.e. Batch Worker `demo-batch-in` - so that the batch can be broken down into task items.
+* Set taskPipe to the queue consumed by the first worker you want to sent the work to i.e. Batch Worker `demo-batch-in` - so that the batch can be broken down into task items.
 * Set targetPipe to the name of the final worker where tracking will stop i.e. `demo-example-out`.

 ### Verification of correct setup